cityjson/specs/specifications/cityjson-specs.md

 A Texture Object:

-  - must have one member with the name "type", whose value is a string with either "PNG" or "JPG" as value.
+  - must have one member with the name `type`, whose value is a string with either `PNG` or `JPG` as value.
-  - must have one member with the name "image", whose value is a string with the name of the file.
-This file must in a folder named "appearances" located in the same folder as the CityJSON file.
+  - must have one member with the name `image`, whose value is a string with the name of the file.
+This file must in a folder named `appearances` located in the same folder as the CityJSON file.

 ```json
 "textures": [